particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 **Never expose your client credentials, especially if they are unscoped**.
-Credentials are sensitive pieces of information that, if exposed, could allow unauthorized people or applications to interact with your organization's data and devices.
+Credentials are sensitive pieces of information that, if exposed, could allow unauthorized people or applications to interact with your product's data and devices.
 [More on registering clients](http://tools.ietf.org/html/rfc6749#section-2).

 ## Access Tokens